Drug- and alcohol-impaired driving legislation changes

 - An immediate 90-day, fixed-term licence suspension for drivers who meet the criteria to be charged for impaired driving under the Criminal Code of Canada, followed by participation in a one-year provincial ignition interlock program.
 Drivers who do not participate will remain suspended for the year.
 This replaces the previous sanction that suspended a driver's licence until the outcome of criminal court proceedings.

-If federal and provincial legislation is passed, new traffic safety laws would come into effect in 2018.
+The new traffic safety laws will come into effect in 2018.

 Impaired driving stats